astrotime/timenomad_app/collections/_documentation/restore-app-store-purchases.md

 There’s a **“Restore”** button in the top right corner of the “Add-ons” screen in Time Nomad.

-The restore menu offers two actions:

-1. The **“Restore all purchases”** button requests the latest receipt from Apple and **activates** all previously purchased add-ons.
+The restore menu contains the **“Restore all purchases”** button that initiates a new signing into _iCloud_ services and restoration of all previously purchased add-ons.

-2. The **“Active add-ons summary”** button shows all Time Nomad purchases made by the current Apple ID.
-The receipt is supplied by Apple.

-Now you may need to **restart the app** as described below in [“Add-ons still don’t work…”](#add-ons-still-dont-work)
+Now you may need to either **restart your phone** or **restart the app** as described below in [“Add-ons still don’t work…”](#add-ons-still-dont-work)

 Scroll down for a step-by-step guide…